Last updated on .

 Madrid

-The area around Madrid had been known for lead mining since the 17th century, and coal mining started in 1835.
+The area had been known for lead mining since the 17th century, and coal mining started in 1835.
 The town of Madrid was built at the illegal trespass settlement of Keeseeville and celebrated its foundation in 1895, but it was never officially incorporated.

 Madrid